 An Intramural Sports program is offered through Student Activities with assistance from the Physical Education Department.
 Students currently enrolled in the College are eligible to participate.
-Contact Student Activities Facilitator, Kelly Hovater, or the Physical Education Department for more information.
+Contact Student Engagement Coordinator, Kelly Hovater, (kelly.hovater@calhoun.edu) or the Physical Education Department for more information.